EXHIBITS & ART SHOWS

 This house was originally built ca. 1850 by Nancy and James Eccles, farmers from Mono Township, Dufferin County.
 The white pine logs that make up the exterior of the house are an example of the timbers and techniques used by many early European settlers to construct their homes and barns.

 Decorated to the style of the 1880s, visitors can explore various rooms, from the cozy kitchen to the family parlor.
+To learn more about the Dufferin House, click here.

 Note: This historic building has a second floor that is only accessible by stairs.
+An iPad station with interior photographs and enlarged text options is provided.

 Through the Looking Glass Exhibit